xiaorensean/slate/source/index.html.md

 `GET https://api.pro.coinbase.com/products/<product-id>/trades`

 ### API Query Parameters
+Name | Required | Description
+-----| --------| ----------|
+product-id | Yes | tickers

 **SIDE**:
 The trade side indicates the maker order side.
 The maker order is the order that was open on the order book. buy side indicates a down-tick because the maker was a buy order and their order was removed.
 Conversely, sell side indicates an up-tick.

-**Parameters**:
-Name | Required | Description
------| --------| ----------|
-product-id | Yes | tickers

 ### API Return Schema
 No information.